Domus Galilaeana

 The Domus Galilaeana is a cultural and scientific institute and library, dedicated to the history of science, located in via Santa Maria #26, in Pisa, region of Tuscany, Italy.
-Currently, the Domus Galilaeana houses a library with more than 40,000 books and important files appertaining to scientists of the 20th century.
+Currently, the Domus Galilaeana houses a library with more than 40,000 books and important files relating to scientists of the 20th century.

 History

 The idea of creating an institute dedicated to the Pisan scientist was born in 1938 in anticipation of the celebrations for the centenary of the First Meeting of Italian scientists held in Pisa in 1839.
 The institute’s formation was the initiative of Giovanni Gentile and sponsored by the Italian Society for the Progress of Sciences, and was established in Rome with a commission to identify goals and objectives of the new society, as well as the city and its location within the city.

 The choice fell on Pisa.
 The presentation was made in 1939 in the Aula Magna of the University of Pisa.
 The Domus Galilaeana received its legal status with the law of 1941.

 Since then, the establishment has collected all the ancient and modern publications on Galileo and coordinated studies in the history of science, thanks to a large archive and a major library.
 In 2002 this public institution turned into a foundation, becoming subject to private law.